Providing the employees final pay in a timely manner not only makes good business sense but can save you many dollars.

 Waiting time penalties are based on the employee’s steady rate of pay, including overtime that is normally worked.
 The waiting time penalties formula is based on regularly scheduled overtime and commissions, and bonuses.

-Here are some of the rules that apply when calculating rate of pay:
+Here are some of the rules that apply when calculating the rate of pay:

 • If an employee works five days a week, eight hours a day, the employee’s waiting time penalty is eight times the employee’s hourly rate for each day the employer is late.

-• For those employees that work part time, the penalty is based on a average hours worked.
+• For those employees that work part time, the penalty is based on the average hours worked.

 • Overtime is calculated if it is part of the normal work schedule.